MCP Server

 -d '{"question": "What were total sales last quarter?"}'

-# Create a memory
+# Create a knowledge record

-curl -X POST https://api.erdo.ai/v1/memories \
+curl -X POST https://api.erdo.ai/v1/knowledge \

 -H "Authorization: Bearer YOUR_API_KEY" \